The Breath of the Almighty

 "But there is a spirit in man, and the breath of the Almighty gives him understanding."

-Breath is structured in three separate sections—Revelations, Culture, and Conversations.
+Breath is structured in three separate sections—Revelations, Conversations, and Reflections.
 Each issue contains original content and photography exclusive to Breath.

 But these things have been written so that you might believe that Jesus is the Christ, the son of God, and that believing, you might have life in his name.

 You could say that the printed image represents a sense of emotional closure which the fleeting, diverting digital medium cannot deliver the same way.—Matthias Harsch, CEO of Leica Camera

 Breath is a print magazine, and its contents are not reprinted online.
 We've chosen this path to provide our readers the emotional connection and closure that Matthias Harsch describes about printed photographs.
 Digital just doesn't deliver the same experience that printed materials do.

 While the words make their impact through argument and narrative, the pictures connect with readers emotionally.—Emma Duncan, 1843 Magazine